Reach plc

 Reach plc (known as Trinity Mirror between 1999 and 2018) is a British newsbrand, magazine and digital publisher.
-It is one of the UK and Ireland's largest commercial news groups, both in online audience and titles, with over 120 print and online brands, including nationals Daily Mirror, Daily Express, Sunday Express, Daily Star, local titles including the Manchester Evening News, Liverpool Echo, BirminghamLive, Nottingham Post and BelfastLive, as well as WalesOnline, OK! magazine, and the Scottish Daily Record and Sunday Mail.
+Its national titles include the Daily Mirror, Daily Express, Sunday Express, Daily Star, and OK! magazine.
+Its local titles include the Manchester Evening News, Liverpool Echo, BirminghamLive, and the Nottingham Post.
+They also publish BelfastLive, WalesOnline, and Scottish newspapers the Daily Record and Sunday Mail.
 Reach plc's headquarters are at One Canada Square in London.
-It is listed on the London Stock Exchange.
+The company is listed on the London Stock Exchange.

 History

 The Daily Mirror was launched by Alfred Harmsworth, 1st Viscount Northcliffe, "for gentlewomen" in 1903.
-The company was first listed on the London Stock Exchange on 2 December 1953.
+The company was first listed on the London Stock Exchange in 1953.
 In 1958 the International Publishing Company (IPC) acquired Mirror Group Newspapers, but IPC was in turn taken over by publishing giant Reed International in 1970.
 In 1984 Pergamon Holdings, a company owned by Robert Maxwell, acquired the Daily Mirror from Reed International.
 The company was relisted as Mirror Group in 1991.

-In 1991 the company was due to be investigated via an Anton Piller order for alleged theft of software from companies including Adobe Inc., Autodesk and Microsoft.
+In 1991, the company was due to be investigated via an Anton Piller order for alleged theft of software from companies including Adobe Inc., Autodesk and Microsoft.
 The action was delayed as it coincided with Maxwell's death, but was recommenced in 1992.
 Subsequently it was reported that "At the Mirror Group, for instance, 700 out of the 800 software programs in use were found to be illegal".

 The company bought Scottish & Universal Newspapers in 1992, and in 1997 it acquired the Birmingham Post and Mail group of newspapers.
 In 1999 Trinity International Holdings, owners of the Liverpool Echo, merged with Mirror Group to form Trinity Mirror.

-During 2005 the company introduced a number of measures to manage discretionary spending more carefully, some of which attracted press attention.
+During 2005, the company introduced a number of measures to manage discretionary spending more carefully, some of which attracted press attention.

 In 2007, the company sought to sell a number of titles: the Reading Chronicle was sold to Berkshire Media Group and 25 Trinity Mirror South titles were sold to Northcliffe Media.
-On 1 October 2007 it was announced that the sale of the Racing Post had been completed: the entire sale process had raised £263 million.
+On 1 October 2007 it was announced that the sale of the Racing Post had been completed: the entire sale process raised £263 million.